LauraKirby/aspera-ibm-analytics-api/analytics-api.md

 ## I. Install Dependencies

-1. To add dependencies to `Gemfile`, copy the code below and add it to the file.
+1. To specify dependencies that should be installed, add the following to `Gemfile`.

     ```ruby
     source 'https://rubygems.org'